‘Marlow Mill, Buckinghamshire’, Ian Strang, Oil on Board, 1922 (River & Rowing Museum)

 James Joyce, Ulysses, published 1922

-Thank you for visiting.
-If you enjoyed this collection, please like and/or share.
-And, as always, I would love to know your thoughts in the comments below.
-You can also click the following link to Become a Member.
+Thank you for visiting the Bloomsbury Gallery!
+If you enjoyedthis collection,please like and/or share.
+And, as always, I would love to know your thoughts in the comments.
+If you wish, you can also Become a Member, join the Bloomsbury Salon, and/or read the suggested Beyond Bloomsbury posts below.
 Until next time…

 Images on Beyond Bloomsbury are usually credited.
 I conduct thorough picture research, but please let me know if you believe a credit needs to be added or corrected.
 Thank you!